RafaMMas/IberianFishHSMs/README.md

 The latter highlights the compensatory nature of the geometric mean used to aggregate the suitability obtained from each independent microhabitat suitability curve.
-The Artificial Neural Network (NNET) only considered suitable very specifi areas of the study site.
+The Artificial Neural Network (NNET) only considered suitable very specific areas of the study site.
 The Random forest model (RF) only predicted as suitable the deeper parts of this pool but, based on this model predictions, both margins would be unsuitable.
-The predictions of the Support Vector Machine (SVM) were similar but, this technique evaluated the deeper parts of the pool with the highest suitability (i.e., 1).
-These models are base on the ensemble prediction of ten SVMs and it indicates the ten models predict these microhabitat as *present*.
+The predictions of the Support Vector Machine (SVM) were similar but this technique evaluated the deeper parts of the pool with the highest suitability (i.e., 1).
+These models are based on the ensemble prediction of ten SVMs and it indicates the ten models predict these microhabitat as *present*.